 AVOID GOING OUT OF BUSINESS – 10 STEPS TO AVOIDING BANKRUPTCY

-❏ Today I will talk about Avoid Going Out of Business – 10 Steps to Avoiding Bankruptcy.
+❏ Today, I will discuss Avoid Going Out of Business – 10 Steps to Avoiding Bankruptcy.
 We’ve all seen companies close.
-If we frequented those businesses as a customer, we had a few ideas as to why it likely happened.
+If we frequented those businesses as customers, we had a few ideas about why it likely happened.
 Surprisingly, when one speaks to the owners, they blame everything and everyone but themselves.
 In reality, in almost 100% of the business closures, it was 100% the fault of the business owners.
-If any of you have had a company fail, are think you are about to, you’re going to challenge me on that statement.
-In this article, I’m going to prove my statement to be 100% true.
+If you have had a company fail and think you are about to, you’re going to challenge me on that statement.
+I will prove my statement in this article to be 100% true.

 At IdeaToGrowth.com, we are here to help.

-As the Founder and CEO of IdeaToGrowth.com, my goal is to be there with the right kind of help at the right time for Executives.
+As the founder and CEO of IdeaToGrowth.com, I aim to be there for executives with the right kind of help at the right time.
 I write about many common business challenges businesses of all sizes will face.
-Executives who follow me and read my posts will find many answers to problems they are facing today.
-If you like my articles and need hands-on help, reach out to me.
+Executives who follow me and read my posts will find many answers to the problems they face today.
+If you like my articles and need hands-on help, contact me.

 Step 1 – Create a Budget (& Live By It!)

-Do you have a Business Plan with a Budget?
-If you are like most small to medium size businesses you do not.
-Yes, you may have put something together before you started your business, but when was the last time you looked at it?
+Do you have a business plan with a budget?
+If you are like most small to medium-sized businesses, you do not.
+Yes, you may have put something together before starting your business, but when did you last look at it?
 One year ago?
 Three years ago?
 Let’s admit it.
 You’re winging it.

-A monthly budget, looking forward at least 12 months, can help you run your business.
+A monthly budget, looking forward to at least 12 months, can help you run your business.
 It can also help keep you from waking up one morning and realizing you can’t make the next payroll.
-Now you say “this can’t happen to me!”.
-Well, you are very wrong.
-Many businesses collect their monies each day, and it goes into their business bank account.
-They or their bookkeeper sits down once a month pay the business bills.
-For many businesses, there’s not much left over after paying the business bills, federal, state and local taxes.
-Each month you breathe a sigh of relief.
-Is this really how to want to run your business?
+Now you say, “This can’t happen to me!”.
+Well, you’re mistaken.
+Many businesses collect their money daily, which goes into their bank account.
+They or their bookkeeper sit down monthly to pay the business bills.
+There’s little left over for many companies after paying the business bills and federal, state, and local taxes.
+Each month, you breathe a sigh of relief.
+Is this really how you want to run your business?

 Monthly Plan and Budget – Avoid Going Out of Business!

 By creating a monthly budget and planning 12 months out, you can see what you need to do in sales and margin to stay afloat.
-You need to put some money aside into a Reserve.
+You need to put some money aside in reserve.
 Why?
 What happens if a big client who has been paying on time suddenly stops paying?
-What happens if that new line of products you decided to buy flop with your customers?
-If your #1 Salesperson quits and it takes you months to replace them, what will happen to your revenue?
-If your local economy goes into a downturn how long can you survive?
+What happens if you decide to buy that new line of products flops with your customers?
+What will happen to your revenue if your #1 salesperson quits and it takes you months to replace them?
+If your local economy goes into a downturn, how long can you survive?
+How long can you stay if your local economy goes into a downturn?

 Do you have a marketing budget?
 How much?
-Many successful companies spend 3 – 15% of their revenue on marketing and advertising.
+Successful companies spend 3–15% of their revenue on marketing and advertising.
 What did you pay last year?
 Which brought in the most customers?
-Bottom line, you must have a Budget if you’re going to stay in business.
+Bottom line: You must have a budget if you stay in business.
 If you don’t have a budget now, it is time to sit down and make one.
 If you have a team, this should be a team project.
 Be sure to include your bookkeeper.
 They can tell you what you spent and where you made your money by product category.
-MAKE A BUDGET NOW!
+Make a BUDGET now!

 Step 2 – Form an Advisory Board (& Meet Monthly)

-Do you have an Advisory Board?
+Do you have an advisory board?
 No?
-Time to create one!
+It’s time to create one!
 An advisory board is ideally made up of a combination of active and retired business professionals.
-Preferably, you have a retired CEO whose business was in the same space as yours.
-A financial professional, a CPA is ideal, is another person you should have.
-You should have a Customer Service expert who has 10+ years of experience.
-Getting a Product Development Manager with experience in building similar products should be a target acquisition for your Advisory Board.
-The crucial last member is a Marketing professional familiar with products or services related to your business.
+Preferably, you have a former CEO whose business is in the same space as yours.
+A financial professional—a CPA is ideal—is another person you should have.
+It would be best to have a customer service expert with 10+ years of experience.
+Getting a product development manager with experience building similar products should be a target acquisition for your advisory board.
+The crucial last member is a marketing professional familiar with products or services related to your business.

 Finding these skilled people will be a tall order for most companies.
-These people are hard to find and harder to attract.
-However, you must make it happen.
+These people are complex to see and more challenging to attract.
+However, it would be best if you made it happen.
 You can buy them a nice lunch when you meet.
-Throw an annual Advisory Board Appreciation party!
+Throw an annual Advisory Board Appreciation Party!
 Consider paying them for their time.
 You can give them a small ownership stake in your company for each month they serve.
-I like the last one because they have a strong reason to not only show up but to participate and do follow up!
+I like the last one because they have a strong reason not only to show up but also to participate and do follow-up!

 Monthly Advisory Board Meetings

-The next key component is you MUST meet once a month!
+The following key component is that you must meet once a month!
 Why?
 Both good and bad things tend to happen in a hurry.
-So many company leaders make a poor critical decision then a few months later the company is tanking, and they’re shocked at what happened.
-Discussing both your plan and results every 30 days can help avoid disasters.
-If you don’t have an Advisory Board, PLEASE FORM AN ADVISORY BOARD NOW!
+So many company leaders make political decisions, and then a few months later, the company is tanking, and they’re shocked at what happened.
+Discussing your plan and results every 30 days can help avoid disasters.
+If you don’t have an advisory board, please form one now.

 We’ve all seen it.
 A new business suddenly appears in a mall.
 You’ve never heard of them.
 What do they sell?
 Why should you buy from them?
-A few months later the business closes.
+A few months later, the business closed.
 Why?
-Likely they had No Customer Acquisition Plan.
-So you say you have a Customer Acquisition Plan?
+They likely needed a customer acquisition plan.
+So, you say you have a customer acquisition plan?
 Really?
 Challenge questions:

 - What is your CAC (Customer Acquisition Cost)?